chhjel/HealthCheck/README.md

 * Content permutations module to help find permutations of site content.
 * Comparison module where content can be compared in a bit more simplified interface.
 * GoTo module where content can be located in a bit more simplified interface.
+* Mapped Data module to show how models are mapped.
 * Event notifications module for notifying through custom implementations when custom events occur.
 * Settings module for custom settings related to healthcheck.
 * IDE where C# scripts can be stored and executed in the context of the web application.